GraphicArtQuest/auth-express-mysql/README.md

 ### `set(sessionID, session, callback)`

 Upsert a session in the store given a session ID and SessionData.
+If the session already exists, ignore it.
+The `touch` function will handle updates.

 -   Returns: The data in a callback of form `callback(error)`